polchky/koa-mongo-example/README.md

 To start: register an account using the **/register** endpoint, and login using the **/login** endpoint.
 You should receive a token, which you can use with the **Authorize** button.
 Enter the token value, click *Authorize* and then *close*.
 Your are now able to use all endpoints, including those requiring an authentication (with a lock on the right).

 ## Code Explanations
 The code is explained mostly using comments.
-The main assumptions is that you are confident with asynchronous programming.
-Here are some more general concepts:
+The main assumptions is that you are confident with server-side javascript and asynchronous programming.
+Here are some
+concepts:

 ### Libraries
 If you take a look at the ```package.json``` file, you'll see that all the libraries we need are present under the ```dependencies``` object.
 There are also some development libraries, that are not used for production: ```nodemon``` is used to listen to code changes and restart the server automatically, and ```dotenv``` is used to load environment variables (see below).